Dear Members of Congress:

 The demand for shark fins is one of the greatest threats facing shark populations around the world.
 Fins from as many as 73 million sharks end up in the global market every year, and more than 70 percent of the 14 most common shark species in the fin trade are considered at high or very high risk of extinction.

-While the U.S. exported under $1 million worth of shark fins in 2016, a study found that shark-related dives in Florida alone generated more than $221 million in revenue and fueled over 3,700 jobs that same year, meaning the revenue from Florida shark tourism was over 200 times that of the entire national fin trade.
+While the U.S. exported under $1 million worth of shark fins in 2016, shark-related dives in Florida alone generated more than $221 million in revenue and fueled over 3,700 jobs that same year, meaning the revenue from Florida shark tourism was over 200 times that of the entire national fin trade.

 Finally, although the U.S. has passed a ban on shark finning, we continue to import fins from countries with no protections for sharks.
 And while 12 states have passed state bans, fins continue to be imported and exported into and out of some of those states.
 A national ban would help ensure the U.S. no longer participates in the global shark fin trade.

-Please support the Shark Fin Trade Elimination Act, which will help to reduce the international fin trade market, improve upon current enforcement capabilities, and reinforce the status of the U.S. as a leader in shark conservation.
+Please support any efforts to ban the buying and selling of shark fins in the United States, which will remove the U.S. from the international fin trade market, improve upon current enforcement capabilities, and reinforce the status of the U.S. as a leader in shark conservation.